 grpennycook@gmail.com / gordon.pennycook@cornell.edu

-Google Scholar / Twitter / OSF / Faculty Profile / CV / List of misinformation-related papers
+Google Scholar / CV / List of misinformation-related papers / List of human-AI dialogue papers

 Background and Education

-I am a member of the editorial boards for Thinking & Reasoning and the Canadian Journal of Experimental Psychology, and I am a consulting editor for Judgment and Decision Making.
+I am an associate editor for Psychonomic Bulletin & Review, a member of the editorial boards for Thinking & Reasoning and the Canadian Journal of Experimental Psychology, and I am a consulting editor for Judgment and Decision Making.
 I was elected to be a member of the Royal Society of Canada’s College of New Scholars, Artists, and Scientists in 2020.
 I’m fortunate enough to have received early career awards for the Association for Psychological Science (“Rising Star”), the Canadian Society for Brain, Behaviour, & Cognitive Science, the International Social Cognition Network, and the Psychonomics Society.
 In 2016, I (with my co-authors) received the Ig Nobel Peace Prize for our work on the psychology of bullshit.
 Our bit in the (highly amusing) ceremony can be found here.

 I grew up in Carrot River, a lovely but remote* town of ~1,200 in Saskatchewan, Canada. [*Closest Walmart is ~2 hours away]